-Executing this script will just pass through bone chain printing bone transforms.
+Executing this script will pass through the bone chain, printing bone transforms.

-Now we need to actually work with target.
+Now we need to actually work with the target.
 The target should be placed somewhere accessible.
-Since “arm” is imported scene, we better place target node within our top level scene.
-But for us to work with target easily its Transform should be on the same level as Skeleton.
+Since “arm” is an imported scene, we better place the target node within our top level scene.
+But for us to work with target easily its Transform should be on the same level as the Skeleton.

-To cope with this problem we create “target” node under our scene root node and at script run we will reparent it copying global transform, which will achieve wanted effect.
+To cope with this problem we create a “target” node under our scene root node and at runtime we will reparent it copying the global transform, which will achieve the desired effect.

-Create new Spatial node under root node and rename it to “target”.
+Create a new Spatial node under the root node and rename it to “target”.

 _ready() function to look like this: